raydog/limp/README.md

 ### `this.await(p)`

 The `this.await(p)` method waits for a promise.
 If it resolves to a value, that value is passed along to the next stage.
-If it rejects, that value will be passed along as an error.
+If it rejects, the error will be passed along to the next stage, and a new error will be created if the promise rejected for no reason.
 This lets you easily merge promises into callback logic.

 ```javascript
 limp(